abdul-ali98/Bind_and_start_foreground_service/README.md

 This repository is talking about services using Android Studio

 # Content
+-  start service
+- bind existing service
+- foreground service
+- Chronometer in services
+- LocationListener in services
+- interface in services
+- callbacks for an interface in the services

+# Details

-in this project I created a service class to bind it to the MainActivity
+In this project I created a service class to bind it to the MainActivity

 when you bind  a service to an activity, you have to unbind it when the Activity is stopped or destroyed It prefers to unbind it when the activity is stopped.